 When I think of Van Halen I think of his skillful and creative tapping technique which incorporated hammering and playing with two hands simultaneously often in a melodic and fast pace.

-I also think of seeing him play "Jump."
+I also think of seeing him playing "Jump."
 He for sure put his positive and creative spin on Van Halen's rendition of the Kinks classic "You Really Got Me."

 Eddie Van Halen was much more than speed.
 He was skillful, clever and creative and I'll add quite a keyboard player as well.